-The 'Optimizing Scholarly Communication in Moldova' project, funded by EIFL in 2012, led to adoption of an open access (OA) policy by the Academy of Economic Studies of Moldova (AESM) and the launch of an institutional OA repository (irek.ase.md/xmlui).
-The OA policy and repository were the first in the country.
-Through a variety of promotional activities, the project reached over 15,000 academics, students, research administrators and librarians, building their understanding of and confidence in OA.
-[Read the project case study here.]
+The 'Optimizing Scholarly Communication in Moldova' project, funded by EIFL in 2012, led to adoption of an open access (OA) policy by the Academy of Economic Studies of Moldova (AESM) and the launch of an institutional open access repository.
+The open access policy and repository were the first in the country.

-- Training librarians and other stakeholders on OA advocacy.
+- Training librarians and other stakeholders on open access and open science.

-- Awareness about OA increased: Major universities and institutions of science and innovation in Moldova organized a joint campaign to promote OA among researchers, university staff / managers, publishers, students, librarians and the general public.
-More than 2,000 people were reached during a successful national OA campaign.
+- Awareness about open access and open science increased: Major universities and research institutes in Moldova organized joint campaigns to promote open access and open science among researchers, university staff / managers, publishers, students, librarians and the general public.

-- OA publishing increased: The advocacy campaign helped to release the OA policy of one of the most important scholarly journals in the country - 'Economie şi Sociologie' journal.
-Two journals were registered in the Directory of Open Access Journals (DOAJ) and Research Papers in Economics (REPEC): 'Economics and Sociology' published by the National Institute of Economic Research and 'Economy' published by the Academy of Economic Studies.
+- OA publishing increased: The advocacy campaign helped to release the open access policy of one of the most important scholarly journals in the country - 'Economie şi Sociologie' journal.
+Thirty-four journals were registered in the Directory of Open Access Journals (DOAJ).